We are looking forward to a week of adventure and learning with your child at Linne Doran (Pond of the Otter), home of Wilderness Awareness School!

 You can find a map and driving directions on our website HERE.

 Our land address is: 20410 320th Ave NE, Duvall, WA 98019

 If you have any questions, please email us at [email protected].
 We look forward to seeing you this summer!

 |Dan Corcoran – Program Director||Nicole O’Byrne – Summer Program Manager|

 Survival Trek Overnight Camp

-Basecamp at our Land, Linne Doran: Campers will set up their tents in separate areas for boys and girls.
-Facilities include several port-a-potties, outdoor washing stations, and limited outdoor solar showers.
+Basecamp at our Land, Linne Doran: Campers will be able to set up their tents in a gendered or nongendered area according to their preference.
+Facilities include several port-a-potties and outdoor dish and hand washing stations.
 Supervised wading is available in our wild pond.
 No soap of any kind is allowed in our pond.

 Trek Days in the Cascades Forest: For two or three days and nights, we will be traveling out into the foothills beyond our basecamp.
 We will make and prepare our gear and food for the trek in basecamp.
 On the trek, we will be sleeping in wild areas with no facilities.
 Teens will carry light gear and food in their backpacks.
 We will practice low impact camping and survival combining the best of modern campcraft and traditional wilderness survival skills.

 We will provide all meals and snacks during camp, beginning with dinner on Sunday and ending with lunch on Friday.
 Campers will be expected to wash their own dishes and be a part of food preparation and kitchen cleanup groups.
 We see this as an important part of living and working together and an opportunity for developing group cohesion and cooperation.